Pre-School & Elementary Programs

 Wednesday Morning Bible Study

 The Wednesday Morning Bible Study meets in the Council room of the Ministry Center on two Wednesdays each month (September through May).
 The study begins with a coffee and fellowship time from 9:30 to 10:00 a.m., and the Bible Study time is from 10:00 to 11:00 a.m.
 This is an in-depth study led by Pastor Abma.
 In the past we have tried to go boldly where few Bible Studies have gone before!
 The season begins with a coffee social and introduction to the fall session.
+This year, the fall season will look at the role the wilderness plays in the Biblical Narrative and in our Christian Lives; the spring season will look at the Early Church.
 Nursery care is provided upon request.

 Woodlawn’s XY Generation (WXY) Bible Study

-The Woodlawn’s XY Generation (WXY) Bible Study meets once a month on Saturdays at 10:30 a.m. in the Council room of the Ministry Center.
+The Woodlawn’s XY Generation (WXY) Bible Study meets on the second Saturday of each month at 10:30 a.m. (refreshments at 10:00) in the Youth Room of the Ministry Center.
 The WXY Bible Study is geared toward those in their mid-twenties through mid-forties.
-This group looks forward to in-depth and exciting discussions with a fabulous group of people.
+This year, they will study “Daring Greatly” by Brené Brown.
+Childcare and refreshments are always provided.